Parbelaez/pp5_positive_api/README.md

 python3 manage.py createsuperuser
 ```

-You already know how to create an app in Heroku (if not, please refer to my previous project README.md file at [The WC readme](https://github.com/Parbelaez/ci_fsd_pp4_the_wc/blob/main/README.md), but I will show you the variables setup, anyway:
+You already know how to create an app in Heroku (if not, please refer to my previous project README.md file at [The WC readme](https://github.com/Parbelaez/ci_fsd_pp4_the_wc/blob/main/README.md)), but I will show you the variables setup, anyway:

 ![Heroku variables](./README_images/heroku_vars.png)

-To deploy the API to Heroku, we need to create a Procfile in the root of the project, and add the following line:
+Create the Procfile in the root of the project, and add the following lines:

+release: python manage.py makemigrations && python manage.py migrate
+web: gunicorn your_api_name.wsgi

+**NOTE 1:** the your_api_name is the name of your project, in this case, positive_api.
+**NOTE 2:** please, PLEASE, do not do what I always do (by mistake) to create the Procfile in the project folder.
+It should be in the root of the project (where the manage.py, README.md, and requirements.txt reside).
+Unless, your app will not launch in Heroku.

+As we will be using postgres, we need to install the following packages:

 ```bash
 pip3 install gunicorn django-cors-headers
 ```

-Update the requirements.txt file
+Update the requirements.txt file.

-Create the Procfile in the root of the project, and add the following lines:

-release: python manage.py makemigrations && python manage.py migrate
-web: gunicorn drf_api.wsgi

-Add the app to the INSTALLED_APPS in the settings.py file
+Add the app to the INSTALLED_APPS in the settings.py file:

 ```python
 INSTALLED_APPS = [